sao-eht/ehthops/docs/source/components.rst

 Driver scripts
 --------------

-The **scripts** directory contains driver scripts required to run the pipeline in two different enivironments.
+The **scripts** directory contains driver scripts required to run the pipeline in two different environments.

 **driver_cannon.sh** and **driver_cloud.sh** are sample scripts that can be modified to run on any SLURM cluster (e.g. Harvard FASRC) and on the eht-cloud machines respectively.
 For **driver_cloud.sh** the eht-cloud specific environment setup is done by scripts stored on the cloud.